BaderSZ/lib.sh/README.md

 So far, the only necessary packages are `bash` and `bc` for mathematical functions.

 #HOWTO
-Simply include the desired file via `source src/file.sh`.
+Simply include the desired file via `source srd/stdlib.h && source src/file.sh`.
 To include all, add `source lib.sh` to your script.

 Since bash/sh does not have C-style returns, every return value is saved in the $RETVAL variable.